eclipse-ditto/ditto-examples/mqtt-quick-introduction/README.md

 }
 ```

-And crete these two things in Ditto:
+And create these two things in Ditto:
 `curl -X PUT 'http://localhost/api/2/things/my.sensors:sensor01' -u 'ditto:ditto' -H 'Content-Type: application/json' -d @sensor01.json`

 `curl -X PUT 'http://localhost/api/2/things/my.sensors:sensor02' -u 'ditto:ditto' -H 'Content-Type: application/json' -d @sensor02.json`

 ## Payload mappings

-Ditto uses Ditto Protocol for cummunication.
+Ditto uses Ditto Protocol for communication.
 It is a JSON based text protocol but it is not human friendly.
 Instead of using plain Ditto Protocol you can use simpler JSON messages and map them to form accepted by Ditto Protocol.
 We will use a JavaScript to map message to and from Ditto Protocol.
 First let's see how to map simple message to Ditto Protocol.
 Our sensors measures only two values- temperature and humidity therefore we just want to send only those data.
 Our example format could be as follows:
 `{'temperature": 10, "humidity": 50, "thingId": "my.sensors:sensor01"}`

 We have dictionary with three values- temperature, humidity and thingId which will be need by Ditto to set values of proper thing.
-To map such JSON dictionry to Ditto Protocol form we need to implement the following JS function:
+To map such JSON dictionary to Ditto Protocol form we need to implement the following JS function:

 ```
 function mapToDittoProtocolMsg(headers, textPayload, bytePayload, contentType) {